-When we first contemplated setting up a bakery here, there were many small, general stores up and down the Island, most without any exterior signs outside announcing their activities, just as there was a similar though lesser host of gas stations.
-Now there is effectively one significant retailer of food and gas, combined, the aforementioned Save Easy.
+When we first contemplated setting up a bakery here, there were many small, general stores up and down the Island, most without exterior signs outside announcing their activities, just as there was a similar though lesser host of gas stations.
+Now there is effectively one significant retailer of both food and gas, the aforementioned Save Easy.
 In setting out we wished to target industrial bread.
 In an ironic twist, it often turned out that our bread appealed to people who made their own, but found it easier/preferable to buy our's.
-A second irony is that the longer we have made bread the more antique have been the recipes and procedures we have adopted: linen clothe, wooden bowls and peels, and marble counters, notably; but also steep reduction of yeast quantities, incorporation of French sea salt albeit in diminished quantity, employment of pre ferments and long fermentations, major reduction in mixing intensities and times.
+A second irony is that the longer we have made bread the more antique have been the recipes and procedures we have employed: linen cloths for proofing, wooden bowls and peels, and marble counters, notably; but also steep reductions of yeast quantities, incorporation of French sea salt in diminished quantity, employment of pre-ferments and long fermentations, major reduction in mixing intensities and times.
 Probably the major irony, at least for the baker, is that despite the fundamental cheapness, goodness and democratic nature of our bread, its appeal has frequently been felt more by summer residents and others from away.
 In short, to a degree larger than wished, we have found ourselves in a niche market.
 In a way what we make is ordinary, pre-industrial bread.
 Just like woollen garments which have become upscale products, so our bread tends to be eaten elitely.
 Not at all our intention.

 These socio-economic trends which we have lived as an artisanal bakery are hardly isolated to Grand Manan.
-That the concentration of industrial food consumption has gone on apace here and on the Mainland is nonetheless forceful for being a banal observation.
+That the concentration of industrial food consumption has gone on apace here and on the Mainland is a banal observation, but none the less forceful for that.
 That we have found a niche in this system is perhaps not so similar as the Mainland experience, at least on the Anglo side of the national ledger; but it is broadly reflective of changes in traditonal French baking in France.**

-* The said mixer with said inscription resides in the bakery basement, where it found haven from its trip to "the dump", about ten years ago.
+* The said mixer with said inscription resides in the bakery basement, where it found haven from its trip to 'the dump', about fifteen years ago.